ESG Topics A-Z

 What's next?

-The collaborative efforts of the PepsiCo Global Pesticide Council are continuing to address our key challenges and to prioritize and govern PepsiCo pesticide programs in order to ensure global compliance and minimize pesticide-related risks.
-To achieve our ambitions, PepsiCo’s Global Pesticide Council has developed a five-year strategic plan with clear deliverables, including industry benchmarking, and we are expanding our centralized global scientific and regulatory tracking.
+The collaborative efforts of the PepsiCo GPC are continuing to address our key challenges and to prioritize and govern PepsiCo pesticide programs in order to ensure global compliance and minimize pesticide-related risks.
+To achieve our ambitions, PepsiCo’s GPC has developed a five-year strategic plan with clear deliverables, including industry benchmarking, and we are expanding our centralized global scientific and regulatory tracking.
 Among our priority actions, we continue to engage externally and continue to promote learning opportunities for our staff and management.
 In addition, we are continuing our program to investigate potential biologic or other alternatives.
 We have significantly expanded our supplier management programs and continue to review expansion thereof as appropriate to our business.
-In 2022, we revised our strategic and five-year plan to better focus on identification and mitigation of potential issues and will continue to re-visit it as appropriate.
-In addition, the Council is continuing to conduct deep dives to better understand consumer concerns about pesticides and overseeing targeted ingredient surveillance programs.
+In addition, the GPC is overseeing targeted ingredient surveillance programs.

 Related topics